(algebra, geometry, algebra 2; sometimes referred to as intermediate algebra)

 For admission purposes in an impacted cycle, to calculate your GPA, use grades received in college preparatory courses during 10th and 11th grades.
 Courses completed in the summer after 9th and/or 11th grade can also be used in the calculation.

 Up to eight additional grade points can be awarded for approved honors, Advanced Placement (AP), International Baccalaureate (IB), or college-level courses.
 Honors courses taken in 10th grade need to be AP, IB, or designated as junior or senior level in order to be awarded up to two points.
 All courses need to be approved and listed on the UC “A-G” list.
-More information about honors courses can be found in the CSU Admissions Handbook on pages 13 through 15.
+More information about honors courses can be found in the CSU Admissions Handbook.

 Note: Due to impaction, we do not use grades earned, in progress or planned in the 12th grade for the initial application review.
 If you are repeating a course in 12th grade that you previously earned a grade during 10th or 11th grade, the original grade needs to be reported on your application.
 More instructions can be found within the online CSUMentor application.

 Regardless of GPA, all students must take an SAT Reasoning or ACT exam by no later than December of their senior year and submit any test scores to Chico.

 We use the SAT Reasoning, Critical Reading and Math scores for admission decisions.

 We use the ACT Composite score for admission decisions.

 Your index is a combination of your test scores and the above GPA.
 In order to calculate, use the following equations for either SAT or ACT scores.